 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt shingles.
-For these projects, we route a 30-yard low-wall container with reinforced sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to ensure legal axle weight; then, we haul the load via lowboy.
-This setup also supports our general construction debris service for mixed loads that require a smaller, denser footprint.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container.
+For such projects, we route a 30-yard bin featuring reinforced sides and a heavier floor plate; we also utilize a lowboy for transport.
+We cap fill volume below the visual rim to manage axle weight.
+This allows us to set the container safely.
+We also offer a general construction debris service for your mixed loads.

 Same-day Pickup for Fast Roof Project Turnover